-Real estate is perhaps the most emotionally charged investment there is.
+Real estate is one of the most emotional investments there is.
 Particularly when buying a home, investors are far more inclined to let emotions drive the decision, opposed to the fundamentals of the deal.
 Putting owner-occupants aside, many individual real estate investors are so bullish about their strategy of using all free cash to buy and rent investment properties, they’re hardly participating in the stock market, if at all.
 While buying real estate can certainly be a worthwhile investment, new property investors can fall victim to income property myths about the time requirements and tax benefits and fail to adequately assess the risks of being a landlord.

 The passive income myth

 The IRS considers rental income ‘passive income’ for most taxpayers who have a job outside real estate.
 Just because the IRS characterizes rental income as ‘passive’ does not mean you will just sit at home and collect checks as a landlord.
 The time, effort, and cost required to manage a rental property catches many new investors by surprise.